InstituteforDiseaseModeling/synthpops/docs/input_data.rst

 .. code-block::

-    ["This data originally from So-and-so, and co., 1998", "LTCF data from XYZ"]
+    ["This data originally comes from X, and co., 2015.", "Long term care facility (LTCF) data source is XYZ."]

 reference_links
     A list of strings.
 Each string in the list is a reference for some portion, or all, of the data in the file.